Home

 Sciatic Endometriosis/ Hip pains

-Hip pain or pain that radiates from the buttock and down the leg is common in women where endometriosis has affected the sciatic nerve.
+Hip pain or discomfort that radiates from the buttock and down the leg is common in women where it has affected the sciatic nerve.
 Also, endometriosis in the groin area can feel like hip pain.

-On occasion endometrial adhesions can restrict the hip ligaments, causing pain and limping.
-Hip joint pain that worsens in a cyclical fashion in line with the menstrual cycle will usually be caused by endometriosis.
+On occasion adhesion's can restrict the hip ligaments, causing distress and limping.
+Hip joint pains that worsens in a cyclical fashion in line with the menstrual cycle will usually be caused by endometriosis.

-Surgical treatment to remove endometrial implants is sometimes undertaken in the hope of relieving the hip joint pain associated with endometriosis.
+Surgical treatment to remove implants is sometimes undertaken in the hope of relieving the hip joint problem associated with the disease.

 Skin Endometriosis